scoder/acora/README.txt

 Based on a set of keywords, it generates a search automaton (DFA) and runs it over string input, either unicode or bytes.

-It is based on the Aho-Corasick algorithm and an NFA-to-DFA transformation.
+It is based on the Aho-Corasick algorithm and an NFA-to-DFA powerset construction.

+Acora comes with both a pure Python implementation and a fast binary module written in Cython.

 Features